impopular-guy/vbson/_docs/vbson.md

 }
 ```

-This enum is a list of element types that are currently supported in this module.
+ElementType is a list of element types that are currently supported in this module.
 Reference: [bsonspec.org](https://bsonspec.org/spec.html)

 [[Return to contents]](#Contents)